MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 •	Noisy logs, where audit logs are using up the disk space.
 Customer placed the exclusions for the noisy processes in order to reduce the log size.

 **While with eBPF, the first two use cases are the candidates for the migration.
 Logs are no longer an issue with eBPF.
-For the first two uses case, you can chose from the following options -**
+For the first two uses case, you can chose from the following options:**

 •	Contact support: Reach out to Microsoft to apply the exclusions from the backend.